How to build savings

 Tips and tricks

-We have more information and tools to help you manage your money.
+Here’s some more information to help you budget.

 Watch the video on ASIC’s MoneySmart website to learn how to check your bank statement.
 Check your bank statement often to help you better manage and understand how you spend your money.